 How Many Watts Does an Air Compressor Use?

-Your air compressor instructions (typically user’s manual) should specify the required starting and running wattages to run the compressor.
-If those details are not noted, you can use the guideline mentioned below.
+Your air compressor instructions (typically the user’s manual) should specify the required starting and running wattages to run the compressor.
+If those details are not noted, you can use the guidelines mentioned below.

 In general, at least three to five times the amount of wattage is required to start a compressor as is needed to run it.
 Each type of compressor will be slightly different, so you must make sure that you note these individual differences.